ecthelionvi/NeoColumn.nvim/README.md

 use "ecthelionvi/NeoColumn.nvim"
 ```

-2. Setup the plugin in your `init.lua`.
-This step is not needed with lazy.nvim if `opts` is set as above.
+2. Optionally, customize the plugin by calling setup() in your init.lua.
+This step is not needed with lazy.nvim if opts is set as above.
+If you are fine with the default settings, you do not need to call this function.
 ```Lua
 require("NeoColumn").setup()
 ```